 On my page below I also decided to divide activities by something I can do myself and something I can do with people.

 As an introvert, I always have to remind myself to actually spend time with people, since my first reaction is always to be by myself.
 But this really is no good, since in many situations being alone actually hurts you more than helps.

-Really love these tips to distress.
+Really love these tips for distressing.
 These might be simple things but it’s incredible how much they can actually make you feel better.

 Mental Health Tracker

 Tracking your mental health can help you to deal with it better.
 It can give you clues on where you should pay more attention to yourself, and what kind of self-care would suit you better at the time.

 For more ideas check my post How To Use Your Bullet Journal For Mental Health: 19 Page Ideas.

 A great way to track symptoms for your general and mental health.
 This can help you be more mindful of your condition and know when to take a break.

 I also really love that there is a quote here to remind you how strong and amazing you really are, however bad you might be feeling at the time.